-If you work in customer service, effective complaint handling is crucial.
+If you work in customer service, efficient complaint handling is crucial.
 One poorly handled problem or complaint can send a customer running for the competition.
 Consider the following:

 - A customer who goes to the effort to complain, but remains dissatisfied is usually 50% less loyal than someone who did not bother to complain.

-- Research by TARP has found that if a complaint handling system is poor, it will further alienate the customer, resulting in lower repurchase rates.
+- Research by TARP has found that if a complaint handling system is inadequate, it will further alienate the customer, resulting in lower repurchase rates.

 - The problem is rarely the problem.
 The company’s response usually ends up being the real “problem.”
 The complaint handling process has a significant impact on customer satisfaction because customers are more emotionally involved in and observant of recovery service than in routine or first-time service and are often more dissatisfied by an organization’s failure to recover than by the service failure itself.

 My research has revealed that there are 7 standard mental blocks to successful complaint handling.
 Failing to recognize and blast these blocks on an individual employee level can result in detrimental consequences for businesses.